Peltophorum pterocarpum

 Peltophorum pterocarpum (commonly known as copperpod, yellow-flamboyant, yellow flametree, yellow poinciana or yellow-flame) is a species of tree in the family Fabaceae, native to tropical areas from Indo-China to northern Australia.
 It produces masses of golden flowers in the summer, making it a popular ornamental tree around the world.
 It was first described in 1825.

 Description

-It is a deciduous tree growing to 15–25 m (rarely up to 50 m) tall, with a trunk diameter of up to 1 m belonging to Family Leguminosae and sub-family Caesalpiniaceaea.
+It is a deciduous tree growing to 15–25 m (rarely up to 50 m) tall, with a trunk diameter of up to 1 m belonging to the family Fabaceae and sub-family Caesalpinioideae.
 The leaves are bipinnate, 30–60 cm long, with 16–20 pinnae, each pinna with 20–40 oval leaflets 8–25 mm long and 4–10 mm broad.
 The flowers are yellow, 2.5–4 cm in diameter and produced in large compound raceme up to 20 cm long.
 Pollens are approximately 50 microns in size.

 The fruit is a pod 5–10 cm long and 2.5 cm broad, red at first, ripening black, and containing one to four seeds.
 Trees begin to flower after about four years.

-Although it is fast-growing and very drought tolerant, the tree does not tolerate frost and has a very short lifespan of a maximum of 50 years.